pilinux/gorest/README.md

   - Comment the line `setPkFk()` in `autoMigrate.go` file if the driver is not **MySQL**.
     [Check issue: 7][42]
 - At `$GOPATH/src/github.com/pilinux/gorest`, run `./gorest` to launch the app

+A new guideline will be published in the following days.

 **Note For SQLite3:**